 Physicians in The Lung Center are faculty members at Harvard Medical School who are also actively engaged in scientific research, leading to better understanding, treatment and prevention of respiratory disease.

 Thoracic surgeons are board certified in thoracic surgery and general surgery with specializations in minimally invasive surgery, surgical oncology, transplant surgery and more.
-They are the thoracic surgical oncology team for Dana-Farber/Brigham and Women’s Cancer Center.
+They are the thoracic surgical oncology team for Dana-Farber Brigham Cancer Center.

 Pulmonologists are board certified in pulmonary disease and critical care medicine, caring for patients with common and complex respiratory illnesses, including transplant patients and those in intensive care units.
-They provide pulmonary expertise to Dana-Farber/Brigham and Women’s Cancer Center and Spaulding Rehabilitation Network.
+They provide pulmonary expertise to Dana-Farber Brigham Cancer Center and Spaulding Rehabilitation Network.

 Physician assistants obtain medical histories, conduct physical examinations, diagnose and treat illnesses, assist in surgery, perform procedures, prescribe medications, order and interpret lab tests, and provide patient education and counseling.